boydaihungst/gvfs.yazi/README.md

 Tested: MTP, GPhoto2 (PIP), DAV, SFTP, FTP.
 You may need to unlock and turn screen on to mount some devices (Android MTP, etc.)

-By default, `mount` will shows list of devices which have MTP, GPhoto2, AFC protocols are always when they are connected.
+By default, `mount` will shows list of devices which have MTP, GPhoto2, AFC protocols or mount URIs for other protocols.
-For other protocols (smb, ftp, sftp, etc), add them using `add-mount` action.
+For other protocols (smb, ftp, sftp, etc), add  mount URIs using `add-mount` action.
 See more in the keymap below.

 NOTE: